 Finding a business valuation expert

 A business valuation is a complex financial analysis that should be done by a qualified valuation professional with the credible credentials and experiences.
 In certain countries, business valuation is an independent career option.
 Some countries have separate laws and regulations on business valuation and who can practice it.
-Taking the USA as an example, which has a couples professional bodies that regulate business valuation services.
+Taking the USA as an example, which has a couple professional bodies that regulate business valuation services.
 While it is easy to find experts in the valuation of property, livestock and other assets, it is highly challenging to find a good business valuer.
 This is because the worth of a business can’t be calculated merely on the value of its owned assets rather, it must incorporate both the tangible and intangible assets of the business in question.

 Business valuation professionals in UK

 Business valuation or business appraisal refers to the complete economic analysis of your business that determines your business’ worth.
 While you may always turn to your accountant for any financial advice, an accountant can’t justify the job role of a business valuer.
 The Royal Institution of Chartered Surveyors (RICS) now offers a program to qualify for the valuation of businesses and intangible assets of any brand.
 It also offers a post graduate certificate in Business Valuation Techniques for its members.

 Some valuable tips to guide you in finding professional to value your business.

 Avoid using free online valuation tools: Online business valuation tools may seem impressive, but they have their own limitations.
 Many of these tools and valuation websites are incompetent (especially the ones, which hide their professional details).
 Besides, most of these tools are merely leads generation tactics for the brokers rather than providing any meaningful valuation of your business.